Algorand-Developer-Retreat/x-algod/README.md

 - Provide a transparent proxy for `algod`
 - Introduce a `/community/*` namespace for new utilities
-- Encourage experimentation with no risk to node compatibility
+- Encourage experimentation with no risk to node api compatibility
 - Allow endpoint proposals to mature before SDK integration

 ---